-I must exclude documents that Petitioner failed to submit at reconsideration absent a showing of good cause by Petitioner for its failure to do so.
+I must exclude documents that Petitioner failed to submit at reconsideration absent a showing of good cause by Petitioner for his failure to do so.
 42 C.F.R. § 498.56(e)(1).
-Petitioner failed to submit the challenged exhibits at reconsideration and she has not established good cause for her failure.
-Petitioner argues that the notice that she received of her right to seek reconsideration was ambiguous, stating only that it "may" submit additional evidence at reconsideration and not advising Petitioner that the requirement to do so is mandatory.
-I agree that the notice is ambiguous.
-But, here, Petitioner was represented by counsel at reconsideration and counsel is charged with the responsibility of reading and understanding governing regulations.
+Petitioner failed to submit the challenged exhibits at reconsideration and he has not established good cause for his failure.
+Petitioner argues that the notice that he received of his right to seek reconsideration was ambiguous, stating only that it "may" submit additional evidence at reconsideration and not advising Petitioner that the requirement to do so is mandatory.
+However, even if that notice was in some respects ambiguous, Petitioner was represented by counsel at reconsideration and counsel is charged with the responsibility of reading and understanding governing regulations.
 42 C.F.R. § 498.56(e)(1) is unambiguous.
 Counsel should have known what her responsibilities were.